 Motion Sensor / Tilt Sensor

 If replacing the battery doesn’t fix the problem, the next step is to read the fault codes using an OBD-II scanner that can read Mercedes-Benz fault codes.
-If you don’t have one, then take your car to a mechanic that has Star Diagnostic Scanner.

-If your hazard lights are flashing but the siren is not making any sound, it is possible that the wires to the siren have been cut or the siren is disconnected.
+If your hazard lights are flashing, but the siren is not making any sound, it is possible that the wires to the siren have been cut or the siren is disconnected.